Brewery Creek and Reavers Lane - Natural Hazard Review

 About the Natural Hazard Review

 Queenstown Lakes District Council (QLDC) has been investigating risk from natural hazards in the Brewery Creek and Reavers Lane areas.
 Assessments show there is a range of risk levels in these areas, with elevated levels of risk in some places.
-QLDC has also been investigating potential options for managing this risk to ensure that people and property are safe.
+We've also been investigating potential options for managing this risk to ensure that people and property are safe.

 What's next?